 There doesn't seem to be a way around the 3 year limit.
 The batteries will degrade if they are used or not used.
 They can be made to degrade faster if they are discharged completely flat more than once a month or so.
 There is some evidence that the lifetime in storage can be optimized a little if the battery is left at 40% charge but even this is not a large effect.

-as shown on an X-Charge capacity plot.
-When one of the four cells in
+legs as shown on an X-Charge capacity plot.
+When one of the four

-this battery starts to degrade faster than the others, the voltage on
+cells in this battery starts to degrade faster than the others, the

-that cell will drop rapidly when that cell discharges and the whole
+voltage on that cell will drop rapidly when that cell discharges

 This same event was recorded by XBattery.

-this case, the rapid decrease (and increase) of the voltage can be
+In this case, the rapid decrease (and increase) of the voltage can

-detected.
-When a whole cell dies, the battery voltage should drop by 3
+be detected.
+When a whole cell dies, the battery voltage should

 When a battery gets into this shape, it is history.
 There is nothing that you can do except to buy another battery or be tethered to your power adapter.

-X-Charge plot of a still ok PowerBook battery that came with the
+is an X-Charge plot of a still ok PowerBook battery that came with

-computer.
-However, this one has degraded to about 75% of its former
+the computer.
+However, this one has degraded to about 75% of its

-self.
-This is pretty normal degradation for a year of service.
-The
+former self.
+This is pretty normal degradation for a year of

 The is the same plot from XBattery.
 It shows